 - Online survey of over 350 staff

-Throughout the consultation, we extensively used co-design activities that involved participants creating/sketching their ideas and thoughts.
-This enabled participants to engage directly in designing the solution and gave us great insight into their needs and requirements.
+Throughout the consultation, we often used co-design activities that involved participants creating/sketching their ideas and thoughts.
+This allowed people to engage directly in designing the solution and gave us great insight into their needs and requirements.